-Others cannot "see" why it would be wrong to employ the Sunday school system of classes, women teachers, human literature, in the teaching ser- orders now, to- James T. White, Weir, Texas.

-other, being 71 and 68 years of age, respectively. vice, when Peter said, "He has given us all things that pertain unto life and godliness" (2 Pet.
+Others cannot "see" why it would be wrong to employ the Sunday school system of classes, women teachers, human literature, in the teaching service, when Peter said, "He has given us all things that pertain unto life and godliness" (2 Pet.
 1:3).
 Has the Lord given us such a system of teaching in His word?
 No, hence, it does not pertain unto life and godliness.
 If one cannot see the evil of going beyond that which is written, he is blind and needs eyesalve.

 Some of our brethren say we can have as many cups in the Communion as common sense teaches we need, and that they cannot "see" any wrong in it, when Paul says, "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness; that the man of God may be perfect, thoroughly furnished unto all good works" (2 Tim.
 3:16, 17).
 Do the Scriptures furnish cups in the Communion?
 No, hence, not a good work.
-Are not all such blind, and do they not need evesalve?
+Are not all such blind, and do they not need eyesalve?